Terms & Conditions

 5.0) Delivery Services and Times after Production.

-Due to the nature of the cabinetry and products we produce it is understood that we may use a mix of differing transport and logistic partners to delivery our products.
-In most cases this can be chosen during the design or order phase.
+Due to the nature of the cabinetry and products we produce it is understood that we may use a mix of differing transport and logistic partners to deliver our products.
+Despatch timings are a mix of the design, manufacturing, production and actual delivery time.
+In most cases, this can be chosen during the design or order phase.
 We use the most cost-effective solution available at the time to perform this task and while we attempt to offer either a next day or 3 day service for our products.
-The larger, more complex and heavier products will require delivery by a specialist carrier of in some cases by a personal transport contractor and this may mean extended times for delivery.
-In all cases the maximum time from paid order to completion of delivery (excluding any damaged items and replacements) will not exceed 12 weeks.
+The larger, more complex, and heavier products will require delivery by a specialist carrier or in some cases by a personal transport contractor and this may mean extended times for delivery.
+In all cases, the maximum time from paid order to completion of delivery (excluding any damaged items and replacements) will not exceed 12 weeks.

-Handles and samples are on a 2 to 5 day delivery service from order as no manufacture or production time is required, but supply and picking is expected.
+Handles and samples are on a 2 to 5-day delivery service from order as no manufacture or production time is required, but supply and picking is expected as we only procure a weekly bulk purchase of handles.

 5.1) Please keep in mind that the 'customer due date' will always refer to an order's predicted dispatch date and not the expected date of arrival with a customer.
 Delivery times will differ depending on which method of delivery is chosen.